gguzman2002/gguzman2002/README.md

-### Hello there!
+### Hey there!

-Thanks for visiting.
-I really enjoy C# and .NET, as well as nice, semantic HTML and CSS.
+Thanks for visiting, I'm Gabriel.
+I'm a Web Developer who has currently discovered the awesomeness of C# and the .NET environment and I'm working on leveling up!
+Besides, I really appreciate clean, semantic HTML with minimal CSS.
+Take a look at my projects and skills below to see if I can be of service 😎.

-📫 Feel free to get in touch: mdygbrl@gmail.com :smiley:
+📫 Feel free to get in touch: mdygbrl@gmail.com :smiley:.